Ali-Husnain/ITC-Assignments/Sq.root-code/README.md

-# It's code; find square-root with guess.
+# It's code to find square-root with guess.